Tuesday 21 April and 16 June 13:00-14:00, Microsoft Teams

 Tuesday 21 April, 13:00-14:00 BST, Online

-We will consider and analyse lessons that businesses in the UK can learn from the Frontline States (Ukraine, the Nordic and Baltic States), which have been combatting hybrid warfare at much closer quarters for a significantly longer period.
+We will consider and analyse lessons that businesses in the UK can learn from Frontline States (Ukraine, the Nordic and Baltic States), which have been combatting hybrid warfare at much closer quarters for a significantly longer period.

 VIEW MORE